 Practicing client-centered therapy, Sophia draws on tools and resources from Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Acceptance Commitment Therapy (ACT), Attachment Theory and Art Therapy in her practice.

 Sophia sees clients in-person or virtually on Wednesdays and Fridays, and virtually on Thursdays.
-Her rate is $120+HST/hr, and she sometimes has sliding scale availability.
+Her rate for post-secondary students is $100/hr (HST included).